Black Dog Syndrome. Are you aware that the least adopted, most feared and most killed dogs are black dogs?

 You can go to an animal shelter and adopt a black shelter dog.

-You can remind people it’s not the color of the dog, but the size of her or his heart that is important.
+You can teach people it’s not the color of the dog, but the size of her or his heart that is important.